status-im/pm/notes/meeting14.md

 ### Teller Network
 - Finishing the escrow work flow and UI details
-- Created a ___ system which makes it easier to see and test the DApp
+- Created a data seeding system which makes it easier to see and test the DApp
 - Deploying new version to Rinkeby soon

 ### DAO